6 Easy Steps to Prevent Algae Growth In Rockwool

 - Keep the pH of your system in check:

-Algae thrive at pH levels that are outside of the optimal range for hydroponic plants.
+Algae thrive at pH levels outside the optimal range for hydroponic plants.
 Maintaining a stable pH level will help to keep algae growth under control.
-Learn more on How to Keep the PH Level of Each Hydroponic Growing Medium?
+Learn more about how to keep the pH level of Each Hydroponic Growing Medium.

 - Use an algaecide:

-There are many different types of algaecides on the market, and there’s a good chance that you’ll have to try several before finding one that works.
+Many different types of algaecides are on the market, and you’ll likely have to try several before finding one that works.
 For example, you can use hydrogen peroxide.
 Hydrogen peroxide is an effective way to kill algae growth in hydroponic systems.
-Just add a few drops to your water, and it will take care of the problem.
+Add a few drops to your water, which will solve the problem.

 - Change your hydroponic nutrients:

-If changing the pH and using an algaecide doesn’t do the trick, it might be time to change the hydroponic nutrient solution completely.
+If changing the pH and using an algaecide doesn’t work, it might be time to change the hydroponic nutrient solution completely.
 The algae may have developed a resistance to your current hydroponic nutrients.
 Make sure to use hydroponic nutrients that do not contain any phosphorous.
 For example, you can use hydroponic nutrients explicitly made for algae control.
-Still, you can search on Amazon for such nutrients.
+You can still search on Amazon for such nutrients.

 - Clean your hydroponic system regularly:

-This is probably the most crucial step of all in preventing algae growth in Rockwool.
-Rinsing and cleaning your hydroponic system regularly will help remove any algae that might be present.
+This is probably the most crucial step in preventing algae growth in Rockwool.
+Regularly rinsing and cleaning your hydroponic system will help remove any algae that might be present.
 Therefore, change your water regularly and use a filter to keep it clean. - Use a hydroponic light blocker:

-If all else fails, you can try using a hydroponic light blocker to help keep the light from hitting your hydroponic system.
-Algae need light to grow, so reducing the amount of light that hits your hydroponic system will help control algae growth. - Keep the temperature down:
+If all else fails, you can use a hydroponic light blocker to help keep the light from hitting your hydroponic system.
+Algae need light to grow, so reducing the light that hits your hydroponic system will help control algae growth. - Keep the temperature down:

-Algae are less likely to grow in colder water, so keep your hydroponics system away from heat sources if you can.
+Algae are less likely to grow in cold water, so keep your hydroponics system away from heat sources if possible.

 If you are looking to buy testers for your hydroponic garden check this product 3-in-1 TDS Temperature & EC Meter, Digital Water Tester, Ultrahigh Accuracy Water Quality Tester for Hydroponics to keep monitoring your garden.